david655ai/BoundlessLearning/Readme.md

 Learn Markdown grammar

 Learn Docker

+Merge a Music Recommender with another music project
 ## Quote

 > “Boundless learning means walking endlessly between the known and the unknown— not to reach an end, but to expand what can be imagined.”